-- Be involved in learning and training experiences designed to enrich leadership skills; - Represent the University whenever a cross-section of student organizations is invited to conference with NC A&T officials or visit another university.
-When appropriate, the council invites
+- Be involved in learning and training experiences designed to enrich leadership skills; - Represent the university whenever a cross-section of student organizations is invited to conference with N.C.
+A&T officials or visit another university.
+When appropriate, the council invites organizations from other colleges and universities to participate in campus activities;

-- organizations from other colleges and universities to participate in campus activities; - Foster an environment where presidents' can share opinions, and concerns and voices of their organizations' membership can be addressed, resolved or furthered.
+Foster an environment where presidents' can share opinions, and concerns and voices of their organizations' membership can be addressed, resolved or furthered.

-Categorizations of student organizations include, but are not limited to,: national honor and drama societies; academic and departmental groups, social and hometown clubs; gospel choir; student military; fraternities and sororities; residence councils; and club sports.
-Other University-sponsored organizations are the University choir, University band, Student University Activities Board (SUAB), and SGA.
+Categorizations of student organizations include, but are not limited to, national honor societies; academic and departmental groups, hometown clubs; gospel choir; student military; fraternities and sororities; residence councils; special interest groups and club sports.
+Other university-sponsored organizations are the University choir, University band, Student University Activities Board (SUAB), and SGA.